 Edmund Campion Outdoor Adventure Club (ECO)

 The school’s outdoor club organises a wide range of outdoor adventure activities throughout the school year, including gorge walking, canoeing, camping and cave exploration.
-Please click here to see the programme for 2016-17.
+Please click here to see the latest programme.

 If you have any questions, please contact Mr. Robson at the school.